juniperonline/markdown_syntax_test/test_article.md

 ### Returning objects in particular

 There are a few ways to return an object in an arrow function.
-Depending on the case, what is returned will be different and so will be the syntax.
+Depending on the case, what is returned will be different, and so will it's syntax.

-The first and most common way is to use the longform syntax.
-It allows us to write variables before the ```return``` braces.
+The first and most common way is to use longform syntax.  this lets us write our variables before the ```return``` braces.

+//be the -> it's.
+It allows-> lets us...

 ```javascript
 const addVeganCake = (name) => {